-For centuries, Qinghai and Tibet have been regarded as some of the most inaccessible areas for tourists.
-In the past this remote inhospitable highland was only by accessible by air travel or over rough highways which prevented many lovers of Tibet from experiencing this area.
-The opening of the Qinghai-Tibet ends this situation.
+The opening of the Qinghai-Tibet Railway ends this situation.
 Trains to Tibet provide more choices and convenience to travelers who want to explore the mystical highland of Tibet.
+Passengers can acclimatize on the journey.

 The Lhasa Express is the world's highest railway line, and it might arguably be the most beautiful and intriguing among those of comparative lengths.
 It takes about 24 hours to run from Xining West Station in Qinghai Province to Lhasa.
 The government has prepared the line to be a tourist sightseeing train with viewing platforms at scenic highlights.
 This useful introductory information may help you understand the train route, the scenery, and prepare for a trip.